Driver License Division - Motorcycle Endorsement Information

 - If you test on a motorcycle/scooter larger than 650 cc, you will not be restricted, you will be authorized to ride any size motorcycle/scooter.

-The Utah Motorcyclist Association teaches at Ogden, South Jordan and Thanksgiving Point (MATC.)
+The Utah Motorcyclist Association teaches in Ogden, South Jordan, Lehi, Price, Moab and Roosevelt.
 Salt Lake Community College teaches at the Redwood and South Jordan Campuses, Ogden and Hurricane.
-College of Eastern Utah teaches at Price, Vernal, and Moab.
 Dixie College teaches in St. George.

 This course is a 15 hour course; ten of the hours are spent on the motorcycle.
 The schools provide motorcycles and helmets.
 The schools use 150 cc and 250 cc motorcycles, so if you take the course on one of those motorcycles you will be restricted to the size of motorcycle you test on.
 If you want to ride motorcycles larger than what you tested on with the school, you can re-test with the school or with driver license.

 Those schools also provide an Experienced Rider Course (ERC).
 This course is 5 hours long and if you have recent motorcycle riding experience and have over 2000 miles on your motorcycle, you may take the ERC and ask to be tested on your own motorcycle and if you successfully complete the ERC test, you will receive a riding skills test waiver card that you can take to the driver license office.
 You must show your completion card (BRC) or (ERC) to the driver license office within six months of course completion to receive the riding skills test waiver.

 What license do I need to ride a motorcycle, moped, scooter, and other similar vehicles? click here